Local Patriot Event Has Chaffee Residents Asking Questions

 This past year, the Republican national narrative consisting of conservative grievances and fears overtook local elections and local party attitudes like never before.
 According to researchers who track the mainstreaming of far-right ideologies, the ideology of the Three-Percenters is now basically the same as most elected Republican leaders or pundits on Fox News shows.
 What this means is — right-wing extremism is moving to the center of what used to be conservative positions.

-Across the nation, there have been several recent incidents in which “patriot” groups, Proud Boys, and white supremacists reportedly used force or intimidation at public events including school board meetings, particularly in the build-up to the last coordinated election.
+Across the nation as well as in central Colorado, there have been several recent incidents in which “patriot” groups, Proud Boys, and white supremacists reportedly used force or intimidation at public events including school board meetings, particularly in the build-up to the last coordinated election.

-In Eatonville, the school board race spiraled into a fight over mask mandates and how race is taught in school.
+In Eatonville, as The Washington Post detailed in its early January story, the school board race spiraled into a fight over mask mandates and how race is taught in school.
 The moderate parent who lost said she couldn’t believe that parents elected a militia member whose kids weren’t even students of the public school district.

-“I don’t even know how to explain it except to say, in the face of the facts, they still chose to run with fears,” said candidate Sarah Cole, who lost to the Three-percenter-tattooed Ashley Sova.
+“I don’t even know how to explain it except to say, in the face of the facts, they still chose to run with fears,” candidate Sarah Cole told The Washington Post, after losing to the three-percenter-tattooed Ashley Sova.

 In Buena Vista last year, when the local Patriots group asked them to appear, the school board candidates who attended espoused generally conservative views in line with the community, some expressed skepticism over facemask mandates and critical race theory.
 Similar efforts in Eagle and Summit Counties fueled by outside funding were less effective and the conservative candidates lost; showing that outside money doesn’t always influence the outcome.